 - Student Loan Interest Deduction: You may be able to deduct interest paid on a qualified student loan, even if you choose to claim a student tax credit.
 If you decide to claim the deduction, you could reduce your taxable income by up to $2,500 of the student loan interest you have paid for your dependent child.
 You don't need to itemize your deductions to claim this deduction.

-- Tuition and Fees Deduction expired on December 31, 2013, so you cannot claim it on 2014 and later Tax Returns.
+Important: The Tuition and Fees Deduction expired on December 31, 2013, so you cannot claim it on 2014 and later Tax Returns.
 However, if you are filing a return for 2013 and earlier Tax Years, you may be able to deduct your child's school fees and tuition if you don't claim either student tax credit.
 You may be able to claim a tax deduction of up to $4,000 for qualifying tuition and fees you paid for you, your spouse, or a dependent.
 You may deduct any qualified expenses up to $4,000, even if you paid the tuition and fees with a loan.
 If you take the Tuition and Fees Deduction and you have also paid interest on student loans, you may be able to take the Student Loan Interest Deduction as well.